toliaqat/xenon-wiki/Node-Group-Synchronization.md

 ![](https://lh3.googleusercontent.com/Tm5hFYxbePSs6X9ERcdc7rzWN6zEjwA4OfFx-ECuI-bNVDUsLqr8IgOj0GDPHppWEERxpc82CxVqrFIMTcRKftJwa7uPepMfGPJFjrZF0uU2OPbJBubZp2wq7AQfQzcxrwdNWGlAAZebCu6ZhP-bl7swAEpQyT6yvzxu3x00M05fxs1JZRrbONNRnSSYLeZI2Fc88YJtsRN9YBPBktATxy_dtaKQ6J2MJ3vLkrcmBFK28jP4qe-yi7_GY8Jkh5NxLCzU689X7dkRP2C0WRWPWDplYENTYwMGxEIHzU9krgWmmTXaXoohDb6JzqmcKI5-5nBjJ-f6T3ZhJp24AF85M5ifopgiOaGFTcFxPljjchV0xHL19Zm42C1WP23erlyOGQnX22cIj5k3K9holsjN-I5sWyGsWwFWCoMa5Mmigm7lx_l4mxuEa-c_CrHY1m1Coh06s61Dn8R7n72ob9qKRjNNAoocT7iNWxzTIwrEvOH1glako4iGU2FDK0JW9RzJY-ZnrX5_9jUdL-RsdMZ0jpzo5_CWBdkf_d_L0qqNrbPF7L7KrNpSS_DMP0QSjZQjkbNIreMhfUnh71pbgEY8PP1Umk0v2MvzVEDZhDVk3s9Ia1Li=w2048-h1784-no)

-a) The FactoryService at start-up time creates the synchronization-task in CREATED state.
+a.
+The FactoryService at start-up time creates the synchronization-task in CREATED state.

-b) The Synchronization-task receives a PUT request everytime a node-group change event occurs.
+b.
+The Synchronization-task receives a PUT request everytime a node-group change event occurs.
 This will move the task from CREATED to STARTED state and QUERY sub-stage

-c) In the QUERY sub-stage, the Synchronization-task does a broadcast query to all peer nodes to determine the union of documentSelfLinks for that factory service.
+c.
+In the QUERY sub-stage, the Synchronization-task does a broadcast query to all peer nodes to determine the union of documentSelfLinks for that factory service.
 The query performed is paginated.
 If there are no results returned, the Synchronization-task jumps to the FINISHED state.

-d) If we do find child-services, the Synchronization-task moves to the next sub-stage SYNCHRONIZE.
+d.
+If we do find child-services, the Synchronization-task moves to the next sub-stage SYNCHRONIZE.
 In the SYNCHRONIZE sub-stage the task sends out SYNCH-POST requests to all OWNER nodes as discussed in the previous section.

-e) After the task has sent SYNCH-POST requests for each child-service self-link in the current page, it checks if there are more pages to process for the broadcast query ran in step c.
+e.
+After the task has sent SYNCH-POST requests for each child-service self-link in the current page, it checks if there are more pages to process for the broadcast query ran in step c.

-f) If there are no more pages to process, the task jumps to the FINISHED state.
+f.
+If there are no more pages to process, the task jumps to the FINISHED state.

-g) As discussed earlier, the synchronization-task is restartable for new node-group change events.
+g.
+As discussed earlier, the synchronization-task is restartable for new node-group change events.
 If a new node-group change event occurs, the synch-task moves back to STARTED-QUERY stage.

-h) It is possible that while the task is STARTED, a new node-group change event may occur and request synchronization.
+h.
+It is possible that while the task is STARTED, a new node-group change event may occur and request synchronization.
 In that case, the PUT request resets the task back to RESTART sub-stage.
 The next time the task self-patches it detects that it was reset and the task ends up restarting it-self by going